 Kent, Lear, the Fool, and Gloucester exit with the intention of getting Lear to safety... if not sanity.

 Edgar leaves after them, filled with pity for Lear, whose pathetic situation makes Edgar feel better about his own.

 Edgar admits that there's no greater suffering than mental illness.

-Edgar also ponders that his life will be OK just as soon as the truth comes out that he's been plotted against and wrongfully condemned.
+Edgar also ponders that his life will be okay just as soon as the truth comes out that he's been plotted against and wrongfully condemned.